code-cracker/code-cracker/README.md

 We do not support VS 2015 anymore.

 Questions, comments, bug reports, and pull requests are all welcome.
-Bug reports that include steps-to-reproduce (including code) are preferred.
+Bug reports that include steps to reproduce (including code) are preferred.
 Even better, make them in the form of pull requests.
 Before you start to work on an existing issue, check if it is not assigned to anyone yet, and if it is, talk to that person.
-Also check the project [board](https://huboard.com/code-cracker/code-cracker/) and verify it is not being worked on (it will be tagged with the `Working` tag).
+Also, check the project [board](https://huboard.com/code-cracker/code-cracker/) and verify it is not being worked on (it will be tagged with the `Working` tag).
-If it is not being worked on, before you start check if the item is `Ready`.
+If it is not being worked on, check if the item is `Ready` before you start.
 If the issue has the `Working` tag (working swimlane on Huboard) and has no Assignee then it is not being worked on by somebody on the core team.
 Check the issue's description to find out who it is (if it is not there it has to be on the comments).